transcom/mymove-docs/docs/backend/guides/service-objects/overview.md

 located within the [`mymove` `./pkg/services`](https://github.com/transcom/mymove/tree/master/pkg/services) directory.

 Our "service objects," as we call them (this is MilMove-specific terminology), are the structs/functions within this package that implement our business logic.
+An example of a service object would be something like `AddressUpdater` to update an `Address` record, or `MTOShipmentCreator` to create an `MTOShipment` record.

+### Service Object Types

 We have a few different kinds of service objects:

-- data type: These are the service objects that are tied to a specific model, e.g. logic related to the `Reweigh` model is in the `pkg/services/reweigh` service.
+- data type: These are the service objects that are tied to a specific model
+    - For example, the `MTOShipmentUpdater` service object contains the logic to update an `MTOShipment` model instance.
+The implementation code is in the `pkg/services/mto_shipment` service subpackage.
-- orchestrators: These are service objects that help manage other service objects that are closely related, e.g. the logic that manages `MTOShipment` and `PPMShipment` service objects lives in `pkg/services/orchestrators/shipment`
+- orchestrators: These are service objects that help manage other service objects that are closely related.
+    - For example, we have service objects to create `MTOShipments`, `MTOShipmentCreator`, and `PPMShipments`, `PPMShipmentCreator`.
+Each has the necessary logic for creating the model it is for, but `PPMShipment` is a child model of `MTOShipment` and needs an `MTOShipment` to exist before it can be created.
+To make it easier for our handlers to create a shipment of any kind, without having to know that for PPM shipments you have to first use the `MTOShipmentCreator` and then use the `PPMShipmentCreator`, we use an orchestrator service object, `ShipmentCreator`, that handles the logic of calling the correct creators as needed and in the proper order.
+This orchestrator service object implementation lives in the `pkg/services/orchestrators/shipment` service subpackage.
-- utility: These are service objects that help us out across the code base, e.g. query tools are in the `pkg/services/query` service.
+- utility: These are service objects that help us out across the code base.
+    - For example, we have a `Fetcher` service object that fetch a record form the database.
+The implementation logic lives in the `pkg/services/fetch` service subpackage.

 Service objects allow for better unit testing, re-usability, and organization of code in the MilMove project.
-We have also developed clear patterns for [creating](#creating-service-objects) and [using](#using-service-objects) this structure.

 ## ADRs